Policies

 Responsibility:

-Users are responsible for the safeguarding of any materials made available to him/her and must preserve the existing order and arrangement of the archival materials.
+Users are responsible for the safeguarding of any materials made available to him/her and must preserve the existing order of the materials.
 Users are responsible for complying with copyright law.
 No photocopies of photographs.
-Pencil only in the archive use area.
+To avoid accidents, please use pencils only in the archive use area.

 Duplication (Photographs, Photocopies and Scans):